KarrLab/obj_tables/docs/migration.rst

     :width: 600
     :alt: Example data file migration

-    Example Object model data migration.
-We illustrate the migration of file :obj:`biomodel_x.xlsx`.
-Three Git repositories are involved: :obj:`obj_model`, :obj:`wc_lang`, and :obj:`bio_modelx`.
+    Example migration of file :obj:`biomodel_x.xlsx`.
+    Three Git repositories are involved: :obj:`obj_model`, :obj:`wc_lang`, and :obj:`biomodel_x`.
-    As time increases up, within a repository later commits depend on earlier commits.
+    Time increases up the page, and within any repository later commits depend on earlier ones.
-    (Only selected dependencies are illustrated.)
-    :obj:`wc_lang` is a schema repo, and :obj:`bio_modelx` is a data repo that uses :obj:`wc_lang`.
+    :obj:`wc_lang` is a schema repo that is used by the data repo :obj:`biomodel_x`.
-    The earliest illustrated commit of :obj:`bio_modelx` contains a version of :obj:`biomodel_x.xlsx` that depends on the earliest commit of :obj:`wc_lang`, which depends on the earliest commit of :obj:`obj_model` (dashed arrows).
+    The earliest illustrated commit of :obj:`biomodel_x` contains a version of :obj:`biomodel_x.xlsx` that depends on the earliest commit of :obj:`wc_lang`, as indicated by the dashed arrows.
-    :obj:`wc_lang` is updated twice, to produce its latest commit.
-A configured migration automatically updates :obj:`biomodel_x.xlsx` so that it's consistent with the latest commit of :obj:`wc_lang` (solid purple arrow).
+    Two commits update :obj:`wc_lang`.
+Assuming that these commits modify :obj:`wc_lang`\ 's data model, :obj:`biomodel_x.xlsx` must be migrated.
+The migration automatically makes :obj:`biomodel_x.xlsx` consistent with the latest commit of :obj:`wc_lang` (solid purple arrow).

-.. todo: distinguish schema & data repos by color
+.. todo: perhaps distinguish schema & data repos by color
+.. todo: use a better term than 'Object model'

 Many types of changes can be applied to a schema: